The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Evaluation

-In light of the setting assumptions delineated in the threat model, we analyze the behavior exhibited by the agentic RAG in response to a user request necessitating retrieval from the external knowledge base.
+In light of the assumptions delineated in the threat model, we analyze the behavior exhibited by the agentic RAG in response to a user request necessitating retrieval from the external knowledge base.
 In the absence of malicious chunks among the extracted chunks, the output is expected to conform to the user's request.
-In the event that the extracted chunks contain a hidden malicious prompt, the subsequent evaluation determines whether the malware is executed, and concurrently the final LLM output is consistent with the user's requests, excluding any indication of the intermediate steps in the computational process.
+In the event that the extracted chunks contain a hidden malicious prompt, the subsequent evaluation determines whether the malware is executed, and concurrently, the final LLM output is consistent with the user's requests, excluding any indication of the intermediate steps in the computational process.

-The results are illustrated in Table~\ref{tab:rag_backdoor}.
-A model is considered vulnerable if at least one of the tested prompts led to the successful execution of the malware.
-Fifteen out of \numberOfLLMTested{} tested models (83.3\%) were vulnerable to the RAG Backdoor attack.
-This attack is the first to clearly demonstrate how an attacker can effectively repurpose agents as attack vectors -- without direct manipulation, user interaction, or raising user awareness.
-Indeed, the RAG backdoor attack proved to be significantly stealthy: all vulnerable models maintained a perfect functional facade (100\%) by providing correct answers to user requests while simultaneously executing malicious payloads.
-This dual behavior creates an invisible attack channel where users receive expected responses with no indication of compromise, effectively turning agentic RAG systems into an unwitting attack infrastructure.
+We follow the evaluation protocol defined above; Table~\ref{tab:rag_backdoor} reports the aggregated vulnerability label per model, while the detailed results of the sensitivity analysis of each model during this attack as the prompts vary are presented in Table~\ref{tab:detailed_rag_2col}.
+Fifteen out of \numberOfLLMTested{} tested models (83.3\,\%) are vulnerable to the RAG Backdoor attack.
+This attack is the first to clearly demonstrate how an attacker can effectively repurposed agents as attack vectors -- without direct manipulation, user interaction, or raising user awareness.
+Indeed, the RAG backdoor attack proved to be significantly stealthy: all vulnerable models maintain a perfect functional facade (100\,\%) by providing correct answers to user requests while simultaneously executing malicious payloads.
+Specifically, we assess this by verifying that when a user queries the agent about a specific topic (e.g., requesting information about a company’s financial report), the agent responds accurately and completely to the query, retrieving and presenting the expected information without any indication of compromise.
+However, the agent executes the malicious commands embedded in the poisoned RAG documents, performing unauthorized actions in the background.
+This dual behavior creates an invisible attack channel where users receive expected responses with no indication of compromise, effectively turning agentic RAG systems into unwitting attack infrastructures.